Mastering¶

 3. Configure VMs for SD-Core Deployment¶

-This section covers setting up the SSH keys and installation of necessary tools on the VMs which are going to build up the infrastructure for SD-Core.
+This section covers installation of necessary tools on the VMs which are going to build up the infrastructure for SD-Core.

 Prepare SD-Core Control Plane VM¶